Diana-ops/Selective-Process-2-Website-about-Plants---Business-Red-Ventures-/README.md

 In this application, the user will choice a type of plant based in three questions:

-- Amount of sun
-- Frequency of drainage
-- If there are or not a pet

 Based in answers, will be displayed a list with the types of plants recommended.
 When choosing one, the user will be direct to the form where he will input your data (name and email) for request your choice.